micmejia/bible-dump/NKJV/Mark/Mark 4.md

 For whoever has, to him more will be given; but whoever does not have, even what he has will be taken away from him." ## The Parable of the Growing Seed

 ###### 26
-And He said, "The kingdom of God is as if a man should [^f]scatter seed on the ground,
+And He said, "The kingdom of God is as if a man should scatter seed on the ground,

 ###### 27
 and should sleep by night and rise by day, and the seed should sprout and grow, he himself does not know how.